ShanThatos/portfolio/public/blogs/c2bf-p1/index.md

 ### Halfway There!

 At this point that's all you need to build a custom Assembly language that can be encoded into BF cells and executed by a BF CPU.
 Obviously I skipped over a lot of instructions, but I'm sure you get the gist of it.
-I think the workspace abstractions I built deserve some recognition.
-Check it out here! <!-- TODO LINK -->

 ## Let's recap: